gicentre/litvis/packages/tests/markdownOutput.md

 ## 1. Numeric Values

-These should be identical to `r`/`raw` output as they are simple numbers with no markdown-specifc content.
+These should be identical to `r`/`raw` output as they are simple numbers with no markdown-specific content.

 ### 1.1 Output from fenced code blocks